c2m2/Neuro-VISOR/README.md

 Researchers and developers: [Craig Fox](https://github.com/CraigFox0) [(in)](https://www.linkedin.com/in/craig-fox-738951192/), [Stephan Grein](https://github.com/stephanmg) [(in)](https://www.linkedin.com/in/stephan-grein-8520ba101/), Bogdan Nagirniak, [James Rosado](https://github.com/jarosado0911) [(in)](https://www.linkedin.com/in/rosado-james-3239b2119/), [Jacob Wells](https://github.com/jacobwells97) [(in)](https://www.linkedin.com/in/jacob-wells/), Noah Williams.

 ## Code Documentation
-Our code is documented [here](https://c2m2.github.io/doxyhtml/index.html).
-This documentation is produced using [Doxygen](https://www.doxygen.nl/index.html).
+We have [code documentation](https://c2m2.github.io/doxyhtml/index.html) generated using [Doxygen](https://www.doxygen.nl/index.html).
 The completeness of this documentation is dependent on code commenting, so there may be gaps and imperfections.
 If you notice issues with this documentation, please report it to jacob.wells@temple.edu.

 ## Other code
-VR grids are maintained [over here](https://github.com/stephanmg/vr-grids).
+We maintain a [separate project](https://github.com/stephanmg/vr-grids) for generating neuron grids.

-Custom attributes which proved useful during development are maintained [here](https://github.com/stephanmg/vr-utils).
+We have [another project](https://github.com/stephanmg/vr-utils) containing additional custom attributes which proved useful during development.

 ## Connect with us
 We have a [blog](https://c2m2vr.wordpress.com/) where we go into finer detail about some of our past and current code solutions.
 While far from complete, we feel that this blog still has lots of interesting details about the areas of the project that it does cover.